 Mersey Care’s work to embrace a Just and Learning Culture has centred on the desire to create an environment where staff feel supported and empowered to learn when things do not go as expected, rather than feeling blamed.
 This is a culture that instinctively asks in the case of an adverse event: “what was responsible, not who is responsible”.
 It is not fingerpointing and not blame-seeking.
 But it is not the same as an uncritically tolerant culture where anything goes – that would be as inexcusable as a blame culture.

-In the third module we hear that a Just and Learning Culture must have the full commitment of the Board of Directors, and senior leaders and influencers answer your questions.
+In this third module we understand more about how a Just and Learning Culture can be achieved with Mersey Care and other organisations, with leadership playing a vital part.
+The Mersey Care Board of Directors, senior leaders and influencers answer your questions.

-Respect and Civility has never been more important; being polite, courteous and respectful, and treating everyone with dignity and respect and according to their individual needs should be the standard but with the internal and external pressures sometimes this can be lost.
+Respect and Civility has never been more important.
+Being polite, courteous and treating everyone with dignity and respect should be the norm not only Mersey Care, but in all workplaces.
+However, pressures on staff within and outside the workplace can lead to these values and every-day behaviours being lost.

-The training package highlights the importance of behaviors to equip staff with the necessary confidence and tools to speak up if they witness something they think is not right #IWillSpeakUp.
-The training gives examples of best practices, which will hopefully reinforce areas staff are already doing well in.
+This fourth module highlights the importance of these behaviours, equipping staff with the necessary confidence and tools to speak up if they witness something they think is not right #IWillSpeakUp.
+The training also gives examples of best practice, providing staff the opportunity to learn and apply these skills, as well as recognising all the great support and behaviours already demonstrated by staff.